jayoung/MalikLab_bioinformaticsResources/notes/bioinformatics_tools.md

+# Bioinformatics tools (core)

+This document contains notes on tools I'm more familiar with.
+For notes on other tools I haven't used much, see bioinformatics_tools_not_curated.md

 # BLAST via the command line.
 We can blast any NCBI database, contacting NCBI remotely.
 We can also format a set of sequences you have and blast those.